reactioncommerce/docs/docs/fundamentals.md

 Whether you’re a business owner running a shop or a developer setting up a custom implementation, it’s easy to get a shop up and running with the Open Commerce development platform and build from there.

 Every shop is built around a catalog of products.
-You can [set up your products](/open-commerce/docs/creating-organizing-products/) in the admin dashboard  and then organize them with [tags](/open-commerce/docs/tags-navigation/) to help shoppers navigate your catalog.
+You can [set up your products](/open-commerce/docs/creating-organizing-products/) in the admin dashboard  and then [organize them with tags](/open-commerce/docs/tags-navigation/) to help shoppers navigate your catalog.
 Once shoppers have found what they want and make a purchase, you’ll [fulfill their orders](/open-commerce/docs/fulfilling-orders/) by accepting payments and delivering their items.

 Developers can customize any part of the administrator or shopper experience by [writing plugins](/open-commerce/guides/build-api-plugin/).
 Because Open Commerce is fully modular, you’ll often want to [share code between plugins](/open-commerce/docs/sharing-code-between-plugins/) so features are available across the entire platform.
 If you’ve created a new plugin or modified an existing one and you want to share it with other developers, you can contribute to the [Open Commerce community](#community).
+When committing to existing Open Commerce repos, you should follow the [testing requirements](/open-commerce/docs/testing-requirements/)

 ### Open Commerce vs Reaction Commerce

 Open Commerce was formerly known as Reaction Commerce.
-You may see references to Reaction throughout the guides and docs, especially in code—all Open Commerce repos are under the [`reactioncommerce` GitHub organization](https://github.com/reactioncommerce).
+You may see references to Reaction throughout the guides and docs, especially in code—all Open Commerce repos are under the [`reactioncommerce`](https://github.com/reactioncommerce) GitHub organization.

-As we continue the renaming process, we’ll announce any future breaking changes in the [release notes](/release-notes/?filter=open-commerce).
+As we continue the renaming process, we’ll announce any future breaking changes in the [release notes](/release-notes/).

 ## Development platform